 With a carefully optimized setup, intracavity absorption spectroscopy allows for extremely long effective path lengths of tens of thousands of kilometers, and at the same time very high spectral resolution.
 Suitable laser gain media for the spectroscopy of gases include neodymium-doped fibers and bulk glasses, titanium-doped sapphire, laser dyes, color center crystals, laser diodes, and vertical external cavity surface-emitting lasers.
-Important issues are to have a broad gain bandwidth, to minimize resonator losses, and to avoid any parasitic reflections within the laser resonator.
+Important issues are to have a broad and flat gain spectrum (not only a large gain bandwidth), to minimize resonator losses, and to avoid any parasitic reflections within the laser resonator.
 A review paper explains in detail many technical issues and variations of the basic technique.

 |||L. A. Pakhomycheva et al., “Line structure of generation spectra of lasers with inhomogeneous broadening of the amplification line”, JETP Lett.
 12, 43 (1970)|

 |||H. J. Kimble, “Calculated enhancement for intracavity spectroscopy with single-mode laser”, IEEE J. Quantum Electron.
 16 (4), 455 (1980); https://doi.org/10.1109/JQE.1980.1070507|

 |||R. Bohm et al., “Intracavity absorption spectroscopy with Nd3+-doped fiber laser”, Opt.
 Lett.
 18 (22), 1955 (1993); https://doi.org/10.1364/OL.18.001955|